hexchat/documentation/building.rst

 1. Follow the instructions on Gnome's site for `Building on OSX`_
 2. Follow the instructions on Gnome's site for `Bundling on OSX`_
-3. With jhbuild install: gtk-quartz-engine and gtk-engines
+3. With jhbuild install: gtk-quartz-engine, gtk-engines, and enchant

 ..
 Note::
 	Some of these builds may fail and require dropping to a shell to fix them.